rearc-data/fred-industrial-production-manufacturing-naics-ipman/README.md

 This dataset contains a historical time-series data of Board of Governors of the Federal Reserve System (US), Industrial Production: Manufacturing (NAICS) [IPMAN] starting from `1972-01-01`.
 The value of the data is based on Index 2012=100 and it is seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).

+The included dataset contains the following columns:

+`date, IPMAN`

+The `IPMAN` column represents the industrial production index at the time of the corresponding `date`.

 ### More Information
 - Source: